rich-murphey/gnu-graphics/README.md

 * `=` must be present.
 This option is useful for including PostScript figures which use the size of the clipping path to size themselves.

-## A perl script for use with psfig
+## A Perl script for use with psfig

-`atend.pl` is a perl script which moves the bounding box comment from the trailer to the header.
+`atend.pl` is a Perl script which moves the bounding box comment from the trailer to the header.
 Although either is legal, most document preparation software, such as `psfig`, will only accept bounding box comments in the header.
-If you use `psfig` and the `-bbox` option togeather, run `atend.pl` on the output of `plot2ps` before importing the graphics using `psfig`.
+If you use `psfig` and the `-bbox` option together, run `atend.pl` on the output of `plot2ps` before importing the graphics using `psfig`.

 `atend.pl` can be used as a filter: